andreixk/notes-about-vuejs/README.md

 	}
 }
 ```
 This will work great when the component is active and well.
-However, even when it's destroyed, `checkHash` will still get called (since it's now in window's event listeners), and you'll see the new hash in the console log! **BUT**, `this` inside `checkHash` will be _undefined_ (since the component was destroyed).
+However, even when it's destroyed, `checkHash` will still get called (since it's now in window's event listeners), and you'll see the new hash in the console log! **BUT**, `this.someProperty` inside `checkHash` will be _undefined_ (since the component was destroyed).
 And you'll get some odd behaviour.

 So do this: